lutherlim/lutherlim.github.io/_pages/contact.md

 If you have found anything useful, feel free to share the word.

 ## Contact Me
+I am currently seeking for career opportunities in data science related positions, and can be contacted via LinkedIn on the left.

-Brainstorming of ideas?
-Or looking to work together?
-Feel free to contact me via LinkedIn.
+Looking to discuss ideas instead?
+Or just for a simple chat?
+Feel free to contact me as well.

 Alternatively, you may use the form below and I will return to you at the soonest possible.